lf-lang/lingua-franca/org.lflang/src/org/lflang/generator/rust/readme.md

 - [x] reactor composition
 - [ ] ports
     - [x] values
+    - [ ] missing values at some tags
+    - [ ] port value is cleaned up at the end of a tag
     - [x] connections
       - [x] input of self to input of child
       - [x] input of self to output of self